ElishaD17/Google-Cloud-Employee-Churn-Prediction-/README.md

 ![mv](pd.png)

 ## Overview
-This project utilizes Google Cloud services and other technologies to build a customer churn prediction model and visualize the results through a dashboard.
-Our goal is to predict customer churn and provide insights through effective data visualization.
+This project utilizes Google Cloud services and other technologies to build a employee churn prediction model and visualize the results through a dashboard.
+Our goal is to predict employee churn and provide insights through effective data visualization.

 ## Technologies Used
 - **Google BigQuery**: For data storage and query handling.